Travel Photography 101

-- the purpose of the photographs you’re going to capture while on your trip: are your going to shoot just for fun or are you planning on putting together a book, or photographing for a possible story, project, etc?
-For example, if you plan on photographing for a project (book, portfolio, others) it would be a good idea to plan that project ahead of time, so that you have a better idea of what you’d like/want/need to photograph while on your trip; other considerations, when planning your projects, might include the length of your trip, how many days you’d be able to spend in a certain place, expenses associated with the project (beyond the travel expenses for your trip, you might want to consider the rides, shorter trips you might have to take while on your trip, in order to photograph what you need for your project)
+- the purpose of the photographs you’re going to capture while on your trip: are you going to shoot just for fun or are you planning on putting together a book, or photographing for a possible story, project, etc?
+For example, if you plan on photographing for a project (book, portfolio, others) it would be a good idea to plan that project ahead of time so that you have a better idea of what you’d like/want/need to photograph while on your trip; other considerations when planning your projects, might include the length of your trip, how many days you’d be able to spend in a certain place, expenses associated with the project (beyond the travel expenses for your trip, you might want to consider the rides, shorter trips you might have to take while on your trip, in order to photograph what you need for your project)

-*monopod instead of tripod
+*monopod instead of a tripod

 *kit lens or zoom lens instead of prime lenses (unless they are the lightweight variety–some of the prime lenses can be quite heavy; also, do pack backup lens(es) and even a small camera (point-and-shoot) or camera body)

 *plenty of memory cards and additional batteries, chargers, etc.

 *external flash?
 That’s a nice-to-have item, sometimes a must-have item, in particular, if you’re working on a project or on an assignment

 *laptop?
 That’s a tough one….
 If you can use a tablet instead, it would be great, but that’s not always the case.
 If you end up packing a tablet, make sure that all the necessary apps are uploaded (and that the newest versions of those apps work).
 Same goes for your smartphone.

 One other note: